‘Kirigami’ electrodes unfold new horizons for brain organoid research

 That’s when he ran into chemist Bianxiao Cui at a cafe at the James H Clark Center, which sits between the Stanford School of Medicine and the University's chemistry and biology buildings and was then the home of the Wu Tsai Neurosciences Institute.
 Cui is an expert at designing unusual devices and approaches to record the electrical activity of neurons and other cells.
 They sat down together, and Pasca told Cui about his as-yet-unpublished organoid research.

-Video file 3d rendering of a flat kirigami electrode array expanding into 3-d "cradle" to support and study the development of human brain organoids and assembloids.
+3d rendering of of a flat kirigami electrode array expanding into 3-d "cradle" to support and study the development of human brain organoids and assembloids.
 Image courtesy of the Cui lab and Pasca lab.

 “That was amazing and quite eye-opening,” said Cui, the Job and Gertrud Tamaki Professor in the Department of Chemistry.
 The problem Pasca presented was intriguing: how to record from free-floating clusters of neurons over their months-long development, without catastrophically disrupting their structure and electrical connections.